bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 ### The Practicalities

-I chose to target my site at the standard GitHub Pages version of Jekyll, not the newest 4.x branch, because I didn't want the extra complexity of maintaining my own GitHub action for building the site.
+I chose to target my site at the standard GitHub Pages version of Jekyll, not the newest 4.x branch, because I didn't want the extra complexity of maintaining my own GitHub action for building the site (as we learned in [instalment 177](/pbs177), out-of-the-box GitHub Pages uses Jekyll 3.x).
 I've also chosen to make the GitHub repository powering the site public, so the code and all the build tools are available for you all to see at [github.com/bartificer/www.lets-talk.ie](https://github.com/bartificer/www.lets-talk.ie).

- **BART - Why would maintaining your own GitHub actions be required with the new branch of Jekyll?**

 When developing locally, I chose to use Docker, as so expertly explained by Helma in [the previous TidBit](./tidbit17).
 In fact, I used Helma's bells-and-whistles example setup for the site.
 You can see my Docker setup in the base of the site's GitHub repo.